 - Artificially nurtured or grown (as in pearl) by following a process

-- Cultivated; tilled (as in pathological tests or pearl) by following a process
+- Cultivated or tilled (as in pathological tests or pearl) by following a process

-With the above understanding, what do you think will be the meaning of ‘Cultured culture’?
 Just like someone in the 20th century discovered that pearl could be cultured, we need to come to grips with the fact that culture too can be cultured.
-The simple meaning of ‘cultured culture’ would be – Refined/nurtured/cultivated culture by following a process.
+The simple meaning of ‘cultured culture’ would be: Refined/nurtured/cultivated culture by following a process.

 Cell culture is the process by which cells are grown under controlled conditions, generally outside of their natural environment.
 Cell culture conditions can vary for each cell type, but artificial environments consist of a suitable vessel with substrate or medium that supplies the essential nutrients (amino acids, carbohydrates, vitamins, minerals), growth factors, hormones, and gases (CO2, O2), and regulates the physio-chemical environment (pH buffer, osmotic pressure, temperature).
 Most cells require a surface or an artificial substrate whereas others can be grown free floating in culture medium.

-Innovation culture is the process by which innovations are grown under controlled conditions, generally outside of their natural environment (natural environment here means the environment of an established organisation).
-Innovation culture conditions can vary for each innovation type (disruptive, radical or incremental), but artificial environments consist of a suitable organisation structure with leader that supplies the essential nutrients (knowledge, resources, perseverance, energy) and regulates the physio-chemical environment (agility, teamwork and forgiveness).
+Innovation culture is the process by which innovations are grown under controlled conditions, generally outside of their natural environment (of an established organization).
+Innovation culture conditions can vary for each innovation type (disruptive, radical or incremental), but artificial environments consist of a suitable organization structure with leaders who supply the essential nutrients (knowledge, resources, perseverance, energy) and regulate the physio-psychological environment (agility, teamwork and forgiveness).
 Most Innovations require a separate structure whereas others can be grown freely in existing structure.